 Control aperture, shutter, ISO

-Control multiple cameras
+Control up to 3 cameras

 Pulse handles your biggest project ideas - from day-long city timelapses to your next feature-length documentary.
 Because of its size you can take Pulse anywhere, and thanks to what it can do you'll never want to leave it behind.

 Pulse's Exposure Ramping features allows you to ramp your ISO and shutter speed so that you can capture day-to-night transitions (the "Holy Grail" of time lapses).
-Unlike shooting in Aperture or Shutter Priority, Exposure Ramping keeps your camera in manual so that your photo's EXIF-Data is written properly for LRTimelapse workflows.
+Unlike shooting in Aperture or Shutter Priority, Exposure Ramping keeps your camera in manual so that your photo's EXIF-Data is written properly for LRTimelapse.

 Take epic selfies.
 Pulse’s 100 foot Bluetooth range allows you to set up your camera and trigger it from anywhere.